 "The course was so worth it.
 It was very intensive and I can't believe I can learn so much in 3 weeks.
 It was so helpful and very practical which I really appreciated.
 The tutors were very easy to approach.
 I definitely felt guided by them."

 Archie Sinclair is a cinematographer and filmmaker.
 For the past four years he has run Grey Moth Ltd, a production company that shooting commercials, music videos, short narrative film, art film and documentary.

 As well as conventional shooting, the company specialises in long-term time-lapse and aerial work with drones.
 He has worked in the film industry for over 10 years.

 Chuckie is a filmmaker and producer with experience in documentary, commercials, multi-platform, feature film and animation.
-Noteably, Chuckie worked on Superbob, a British feature film, and The Pixelarity, an animated kids series for Maker studios, Disney.
+Notably, Chuckie worked on Superbob, a British feature film, and The Pixelarity, an animated kids series for Maker studios, Disney.
 Chuckie lectures production on MA Film, and BA Film & Television.

 Course Handbook: Download an example Handbook - Filmmaking PDF (301KB).

 Each year the content, dates and tutors vary slightly.

 Academic - You should have some previous undergraduate study, but, you do not need any prior experience of filmmaking.
 If you are coming from North America you should have a GPA of around 3.0 or higher.
 If you have questions about your academic background, please make an enquiry to the UAL Study Abroad team.

 English - You should be proficient in written and spoken English and be able to participate in group discussions and make presentations.
 As a guideline we would expect you to have an IELTS score of 6.0.
 The Language Centre at University of the Arts London offers English courses for overseas students.